-At all Inspire Nottinghamshire Libraries from Saturday 4 July
+At all Inspire Nottinghamshire Libraries Saturday 4 July - Sunday 6 September

-The 2026 Summer Reading will be Read to the Beat.
-Celebrating music & sound –exploring how music and storytelling unite.
-This year children can personalise their challenge by selecting up to six reading goals.
-They'll collect stickers for each goal reached, with a medal and certificate for everyone who tick off all six goals.
+The 2026 Summer Reading Challenge: Read to the Beat is here!
+Celebrating music & sound and exploring how music and storytelling unite.
+This year, children can personalise their challenge by selecting up to six reading goals.
+They'll collect stickers for each goal reached, with a medal and certificate for everyone who completes six goals.
+Find out all you need to join in below.

 The Summer Reading Challenge is produced by The Reading Agency and delivered in partnership with libraries across the country.
 The 2026 Challenge is powered by Universal Music UK.

-Collect rewards - Pick up stickers and character cards for every book you read.
+Collect rewards - Pick up stickers and character cards for every book you read/goal reached.
+Scan the QR code on the sticker to start building your Read to Beat band.

-Become a Book Champion - Complete six books or reading goals to claim your medal and certificate.
+Be a Reading Rockstar - Complete six books or reading goals to claim your medal and certificate.

-Library staff and volunteers are on hand to chat to children about books they have read.
+Library staff and volunteers are on hand to talk about the about books read on the Challenge.
 It’s all free, fun and a great opportunity for children to find the books they love.
-They choose what they want to read

-Mini Challenge: There is a bite sized version of the Summer Reading Challenge is also available for children aged 3 and under.
+Mini Challenge: A bite sized version of the Summer Reading Challenge available for children aged 3 and under.
 Find out more.

 Taking part online